 The inflorescence consists of a panicle of long stalked clusters (cymes) of small female flowers (pistillate) in the upper leaf axils and clusters of male flowers (staminate) from the lower leaf axils.
 These are on the same plant and are held somewhat horizontal to the stem.
 The clusters have a creamy color before flower opening.

-The flowers are on separate panicles and the sepals and petals have combined into what are called tepals.
+The sexes of the flowers are on separate panicles and the sepals and petals have combined into what are called tepals.
 Male flowers have 5 tepals, equal in length with 5 stamens placed opposite the tepals and with their filaments slightly longer than the tepals.
 There is a false pistil in the center.
 The female flowers have 2 to 4 tepals in pairs, where the outer pair is either very short or entirely absent, the inner pair no longer than the ovary which is globose in shape.
 There is a long single style that has a feathery appearance from the stigma extending along the style.

 Habitat: Wood Nettle grows from a rhizomatous root system with tuberous roots that allows it to spread vegetatively and form colonies.
 It prefers rich moist soils with partial sun in forests, along stream edges and marsh edges.
-At Eloise Butler you can find it along the back fence and on the bog path and nearby is the Stinging Nettle.
+At Eloise Butler you can find it along the back fence and on the wetland path and nearby is the Stinging Nettle.

 Names: The genus name Laportea is named for Francois Louis de Laporte, Count of Castelnau, (1810-1880) a widely traveled Entomologist of the 19th century who traveled and collected in the United States between 1843 and 1847; and of course, canadensis is for "of Canada," where the plant was originally described.
 The author names for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was amended by ‘Wedd.’, which refers to Hugh Algernon Weddell (1819-1877) English born French physician and botanist who specialized in South American flora.
 The common name “Nettle” may be from the Anglo-Saxon and Dutch word “Netel”, that work being derived from “Noedl”, a needle.
 There is also speculation that it comes from much older words that refer to the ability of the fibers to be sewn, a process used widely with the nettle species Urtica dioica

 Comparison: The Stinging Nettle, Urtica dioica, has opposite more lance-like leaves, is taller, and has a different looking flower cluster - more narrowly elongated and drooping.
 See comparison drawings below in the photos.
-The other Nettle in the Garden that resembles Wood Nettle is Canadian Clearweed, Pilea pumila.
+The other Nettle in the Garden that resembles Wood Nettle is the stingless Canadian Clearweed, Pilea pumila.

 Above: 1st & 2nd photos - The loosely branching cymes - male flowers below and female flowers above.
 3rd photo - The bristly stem with both glandular stinging hair and non-glanudular non-stinging hair.